 Transfer Incident to Divorce, or TID, is the method used to divide traditional and Roth IRA accounts.
 The IRS has several requirements for the transferor of money to meet to avoid paying taxes.
 The divorce decree should identify the transaction to the receiving spouse as a “transfer” or “rollover.”
 The label is dependent upon spouses’ circumstances.
 Both parties can avoid paying an early tax penalty by describing the division percentage breakdown and the specific dollar amount to be transferred and listing all account numbers.

-Details included in the divorce decree must satisfy the California State laws, sending and receiving IRA representatives, and the presiding judge.
+Details included in the divorce decree must satisfy Alabama State laws, sending and receiving IRA representatives, and the presiding judge.
 If the court approves the division, the receiving party becomes solely responsible for the IRA’s future tax consequences.
 Parties who do not receive court approval can suffer even greater consequences with the IRS.
 Because of this, parties often hire financial experts and experienced estate planning to provide assurance that the division is completed effectively.

 Once retirement accounts have been divided, it is important to ensure that beneficiaries are updated if necessary.
 You want your retirement account to go to the person that you choose.
 It is your responsibility to follow the procedures outlined in specific account’s agreement.